XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - `TransactionType` Indicates a new transaction type `OracleSet`.
 The integer value is TBD.
 - `Account` is the XRPL account that has update and delete privileges on the Oracle being set.
 This field corresponds to the `Owner` field on the `PriceOracle` ledger object.
 - `OracleDocumentID` is a unique identifier of the Price Oracle for the given Account.
 - `Provider` identifies an Oracle Provider. `Provider` must be included when creating a new instance of `PriceOracle`.
+It can be optionally included on update, in which case it has to match the current `Provider` value.
 - `URI` is an optional field to reference the price data off-chain.
 - `AssetClass` describes the asset's type. `AssetClass` must be included when creating a new instance of `PriceOracle`.
+It can be optionally included on update, in which case it has to match the current `AssetClass` value.
 - `LastUpdateTime` is the specific point in time when the data was last updated. `LastUpdateTime` is represented in Unix Time. `LastUpdateTime` is stored internally on `PriceOracle` as Ripple Epoch.
 - `PriceDataSeries` is an array of up to ten `PriceData` objects, where `PriceData` represents the price information for a token pair. `PriceData` includes the following fields:
 - `BaseAsset` is the asset to be priced.